 Deep Blue Demise

-And so we get the moment Deep Blue Sea is most famous for.
+And so we get to what Deep Blue Sea is most famous for.
 You get in your A list actor legend Samuel L. Jackson.
 And you wipe him out halfway through the film with dodgy CGI.

 Now this was a big shock at the time.
 We remember expecting him to make it to the end of the film.
 It’s Samuel L. Jackson, for crying out loud!
 But, nope, he’s gone.